 AOI #52 is the Building 35 Tank Farm.
 The location of this AOI is presented on Figure 1.2.
 In 1946, a dynamometer tank farm was installed west of Building 35.
 The tank farm consisted of six 2,000-gallon USTs (Dyno Tanks 1 through 6).
 The tanks initially contained diesel fuel, regular/premium fuel, special fuels, and mineral spirits.
-The dynamometer tank farm supplied fuel through overhead fuel supply lines located inside Building 35 and the tunnel connecting Building 35 and Building 33 to an indoor vehicle fueling station located inside Building 33 at Isle M, Bay 8.
-In 1961, the indoor fuel supply lines connecting Building 35 to Building 33 were removed; however, the USTs remained in service and new lines connected Building 35 to an outdoor fuelling station south of Building 33.
+The dynamometer tank farm supplied fuel through overhead fuel supply lines located inside Building 35 and the tunnel connecting Building 35 and Building 33 to an indoor vehicle fueling station located inside Building 35 to Building 33 at Isle M, Bay 8.
+In 1961, the indoor fuel supply lines connecting Building 35 to Building 35 to an outdoor fuelling station south of Building 33.